Why are my shoppers being asked to enter their phone for PayPal Express orders?

 To understand the problem, you will first need to understand what happens during the PayPal express checkout process.
 The basic process is as follows:

 However, a common issue with PayPal Express orders is that the order process never completes due to a phone number not being entered on the order.

-As mentioned, the phone number is a requirement on Shift4Shop, so having the order return from PayPal Express without this information esentially halts the process; leading to an increase in Not completed orders as well as shopper complaints about how they were unable to checkout with PayPal Express.
+As mentioned, the phone number is recommended and set as a requirement on your Shift4Shop Store, so having the order return from PayPal Express without this information essentially halts the process; leading to an increase in Not completed orders as well as shopper complaints about how they were unable to checkout with PayPal Express.

-To correct this, you will need to configure your PayPal settings so that the shopper's phone number is also sent back to your store along with their order.
+To correct this, you will should configure your PayPal settings so that the shopper's phone number is also sent back to your store along with their order.
 To do this, use the following steps: